Getting started

 1. Create an account at the [Hatched dashboard](https://hatched.live).

-2. Pick a dashboard preset — `language-learning`, `fitness`, `productivity`,
+2. Generate/apply a plan or pick a dashboard preset — `language-learning`,

 3. **Publish your config.** Picking a preset in step 2 publishes your first